Benign prostatic hyperplasiaEnlarged prostate; BPH

 The prostate is a walnut-shaped gland located below the bladder and in front of the rectum.
 It wraps around the urethra (the tube that carries urine through the penis).

 The prostate gland provides the following functions:

 - The glandular cells produce a milky fluid.
-During ejaculation, the smooth muscles contract and squeeze this fluid into the urethra.
+During ejaculation, the smooth muscles cells contract to squeeze this fluid into the urethra.
 Here, it mixes with sperm and other fluids to make semen.